sshane/phantom-app/README.md

 # Phantom
-Control your car's steering and movement with an app
+Control your car's steering and movement from an app with openpilot